2022 United States House of Representatives elections in Florida: District 14

-Democrat Kathy Castor, who has represented the district since 2007, was re-elected with 60% of the vote in 2020.
+Democrat Kathy Castor, who had represented the district since 2007, was re-elected with 60% of the vote in 2020.
 Castor won re-election in 2022.

-The boundaries of the district have been redrawn from 2020 determined by the 2020 redistricting cycle.
+The boundaries of the district were redrawn from 2020, determined by the 2020 redistricting cycle.
+As a result of redistricting, the 14th lost some of north Hillsborough County, while taking in the east parts of Pinellas.
+As a result, this made the neighboring 13th district more conservative.